Wichita native’s gymnastics gym destroyed by Tennessee tornado

 WICHITA, Kan.
-(KSNW)- A Wichita native is clinging to hope and support after losing her Hermitage, TN business in last week’s tornadoes.
+(KSNW) – A Wichita native is clinging to hope and support after losing her Hermitage, Tennessee business in last week’s tornadoes.

 In just a few seconds, everything changed for Maggie Nelson and her family.